 Location #3 - 521 W. Water Street

-Given the inconvenience of the Armory’s upstairs location and continued sales growth, in 1984 the co-op enthusiastically relocated to 521 West Water Street, Decorah.
+Given the inconvenience of the Armory’s upstairs location and continued sales growth, in 1984 the Co-op enthusiastically relocated to 521 West Water Street, Decorah.
 Another big change came about in 1987 when the Board approved a proposal instituting the current membership share system.
-The proposal called for members to purchase one share of stock valued at $140 to be paid in full or in annual installments of $20.
-This new system replaced the annual membership fee and gave the co-op a “nest egg” with which to approach lending institutions for capital improvements.
+The proposal called for member/owners to purchase one share of stock valued at $140 to be paid in full or in annual installments of $20.
+This new system replaced the annual membership fee and gave the Co-op a “nest egg” with which to approach lending institutions for capital improvements.

 Location #4 - 415 W. Water Street

 In 1994 the Co-op moved to 415 West Water Street, Decorah.
 During the 13 years spent there, membership grew from 200 to roughly 2000, sales grew from $436,000 to $2 million/year, and the staff grew in number from 6 to 42.
 It was at this location that the Co-op was able to more fully realize its mission to provide access to locally produced food, as the pool of producers grew to meet the increasing demand of Co-op member/owners.
 Also during these years the Co-op began collaboration with a variety of regional organizations who had come to have similar interest in promoting local sustainable agriculture, such as ISU Extension, the Chamber of Commerce, Luther College, and local commodity producers, as well as the Farmer’s Market and Community Supported Agriculture.